Zero Trust Access

 The Origins of the Zero Trust Model

 The concept of Zero Trust was first developed by Forrester Research.
-It emerged from the need to establish modern security measures that address the increasing rise of cloud services and mobile devices.
-As traditional security models are often vulnerable to attacks affecting internal networks, Zero Trust offers a solution focused on securing data and resources.
+It grew out of the need to establish modern security measures that address the increasing rise of cloud services and mobile devices.
+Since traditional security models are often vulnerable to attacks affecting internal networks, Zero Trust offers a solution that focuses on securing data and resources.

 The Core Principles of Zero Trust

-1. Never trust, always verify: Regardless of the origin or destination of the traffic, authentication and authorization are always required.
+1. Never trust, always verify: Regardless of the source or destination of the traffic, authentication and authorization are always required.

-2. Least privilege access: Users and applications are granted only the minimal necessary access rights, which minimizes damage in the event of an attack.
+2. Grant least privilege: Users and applications are given only the minimum necessary access rights, so that the damage in the event of an attack is minimized.

-3. Micro-segmentation: Networks are divided into smaller, manageable segments to keep data flow restrictive and controlled.
+3. Micro-segmentation: Networks are divided into smaller, manageable segments, so that the data flow remains restrictive and controlled.

 Benefits of Zero Trust Access